-For purposes of ICPM designations for ICPM Significant Events and Exceptional Dispatch ICPM, the ICPM Availability Factor shall be calculated as the ratio of: (1) the sum of the ICPM Capacity MW for each hour across all hours of the month or part of the month for which a unit is designated, whichever is applicable, where the actual capacity MW available to the CAISO, if less than the ICPM Capacity MW, shall be substituted for ICPM Capacity MW for each hour the resource is not availableand is not on an authorized Outage, to (2) the product of ICPM Capacity MW and the total hours in the month or part of the month for which a unit is designated, whichever is applicable.
+For purposes of CPM designations for CPM Significant Events and Exceptional Dispatch CPM, the CPM Availability Factor for Forced Outages shall be calculated as the ratio of: (1) the sum of the CPM Capacity MW for each hour across all hours of the month or part of the month for which a unit is designated, whichever is applicable, where the actual capacity MW available to the CAISO, if less than the CPM Capacity MW, shall be substituted for CPM Capacity MW for each hour the resource is not available due to a Forced Outage or temperature-related ambient de-rate , to (2) the product of CPM Capacity MW and the total hours in the month or part of the month for which a unit is designated, whichever is applicable.

-For purposes of this Section 43.6.1, an authorized Outage shall be limited to a CAISO Approved Maintenance Outage.

-43.6.2 Resource-Specific ICPM Capacity Payment
+43.7.2 Resource-Specific CPM Capacity Payment

-If a Scheduling Coordinator for Eligible Capacity believes that the $41/kW-year ICPM Capacity price under Section 43.6.1 will not compensate a resource for its going forward costs, as calculated in accordance with the formula provided in Section 43.6.2.2, the Scheduling Coordinator may, within thirty (30) days of the effective date of this Section 43 and annually thereafter in accordance with Section 43.6, inform the CAISO of what proposed higher ICPM Capacity price would compensate the resource for its going forward costs and which the Scheduling Coordinator is willing to have the CAISO use for purposes of the ICPM designation process ("going forward cost offer price").
+If a Scheduling Coordinator for Eligible Capacity believes that the $55/kW-year CPM Capacity price under Section 43.7.1 will not compensate a resource for its going forward costs, as calculated in accordance with the formula provided in Section 43.7.2.2, the Scheduling Coordinator may annually in accordance with Section 43.7, inform the CAISO of what proposed higher CPM Capacity price would compensate the resource for its going forward costs and which the Scheduling Coordinator is willing to have the CAISO use for purposes of the CPM designation process ("going forward cost offer price").

-43.6.2.1 Failure to Submit Going Forward Cost Offer Price
+43.7.2.1 Failure to Submit Going Forward Cost Offer Price

-A Scheduling Coordinator for a resource is not required to submit a specific going forward cost offer price for such resource within thirty (30) days after the effective date of Section 43 or under the process provided for in Section 43.6; however, except for an Exceptional Dispatch ICPM designation, a Scheduling Coordinator that has not previously identified the going forward cost offer price for a resource must notify the CAISO of what that price is before any CAISO designation of that resource’s capacity as ICPM Capacity can become effective.
-In the case of an Exceptional Dispatch ICPM designation on behalf of a resource that has not selected the supplemental revenues option, the ICPM designation shall become effective notwithstanding the resource’s failure to select compensation pursuant to Section 43.6.1 or to identify a going forward cost offer price pursuant to Section 43.6.2.
-In such a case, the CAISO shall use the compensation under Section 43.6.1 for both dispatch and compensation for the 30-day term.
-In the case of a Scheduling Coordinator that has not previously identified the going forward cost offer price for a resource, the cap on supplemental revenues under Section 39.10.4 will be calculated using the monthly capacity payment under Section 43.6.1.
+A Scheduling Coordinator for a resource is not required to submit a specific going forward cost offer price for such resource under the process provided for in Section 43.7; however, except for an Exceptional Dispatch CPM designation, a Scheduling Coordinator that has not previously identified the going forward cost offer price for a resource must notify the CAISO of what that price is before any CAISO designation of that resource’s capacity as CPM Capacity can become effective.
+In the case of an Exceptional Dispatch CPM designation on behalf of a resource that has not selected the supplemental revenues option, the CPM designation shall become effective notwithstanding the resource’s failure to select compensation pursuant to Section 43.7.1 or to identify a going forward cost offer price pursuant to Section 43.7.2.
+In such a case, the CAISO shall use the compensation under Section 43.7.1 for both dispatch and compensation for the 30-day term.
+In the case of a Scheduling Coordinator that has not previously identified the going forward cost offer price for a resource, the cap on supplemental revenues under Section 39.10.4 will be calculated using the monthly capacity payment under Section 43.7.1.

-43.6.2.1.1 Determination of Capacity Price
+43.7.2.1.1 Determination of Capacity Price